microsoft/vscode-docs/docs/languages/cpp.md

 ![Searching in your workspace](images/cpp/workspacesearch.png)

 Alternatively, you can search for symbols by accessing these commands through the __Command Palette__ if you prefer.
-Open the __Command Palette__ (`kb(workbench.action.quickOpen)`) then enter the '@' command to search the current file, or the '#' command to search the current workspace. `kb(workbench.action.gotoSymbol)` and `kb(workbench.action.showAllSymbols)` are just shortcuts for the '@' and '#' commands, respectively, so everything works the same.
+Use __Quick Open__ (`kb(workbench.action.quickOpen)`) then enter the '@' command to search the current file, or the '#' command to search the current workspace. `kb(workbench.action.gotoSymbol)` and `kb(workbench.action.showAllSymbols)` are just shortcuts for the '@' and '#' commands, respectively, so everything works the same.

 ### Peek Definition